A discussion of legislation, especially in reference to wireless investigation, can be found in this post on whether to investigate.

 Prepared by Kirstin Beatty (Beatty.fyi, co-chair of Last Tree Laws)

 2 December 2020

-Resolved, Notwithstanding any general or special law to the contrary, there shall be a special commission to research the impact of electromagnetic (EMR) radiation from zero to 300 Ghz on consumer protection, public health, and the environment to determine, if detrimental, how to allay impacts on the public, with mental, physical, and environmental health having primacy.
+SECTION 2.
+Resolved, Notwithstanding any general or special law to the contrary, there shall be a special commission, hereafter called the commission, to research the impact of electromagnetic (EMR) radiation ranging from zero to 300 Ghz, with respect to consumer protection, public health, and the environment to determine, if detrimental, how to equitably allay environmental and health impacts.

 (a) The Attorney General or designee;

 (b) A nominee of the Massachusetts Teachers Association or Boston Teachers Union;

 (c) A nominee of the Massachusetts School Nurse Association;

 (c) One union member nominated by the Massachusetts AFL-CIO;

 (d) One telecommunications worker representative nominated by the Communications Workers of America;